 Tip 3: Give yourself plenty of notice for showings.

 If you have the option to specify how much notice you have before a showing, take full advantage of this!
 A 1-hour notice is pushing it when you have kids in the household, so always try for at least 2 hours notice.
 This gives you enough time to clean up the toys, gather up your kids, and get your home looking worthy of an selling offer.

 Now, there may be times when your 2-hour notice doesn’t work.
 A family is ready to check out your home NOW.
 What do you do?

 You won’t always have a 2-hour notice for showings.
 Sometimes you’ll only get 10 minutes to gather the clutter, pack up your kids, and get out of the house!
 This is when you’ll want to throw the extra items in your trunk and go.

 Tip 5: Plan fun things to do during showings!

 Whether you have 2 hours notice or 15 minutes, it’s important you have a game plan in place.
-Some great ways to spend time with your kids during showings of your home may include:
+Some great ways to spend time with your kids during showings of your home before it sells may include:

 - Going out to dinner

 - Seeing a new movie at the local theater